About

 The giving circle (a cross-class, multi-racial, and intergenerational giving circle housed at Third Wave Fund) is made up of a group of Fellows with current or past experience with sex work or the sex trade.
 Fellows annually mobilize resources, make all high-level funding decisions and grantmaking recommendations, bring their voices and leadership into philanthropy, while strengthening community power.

-In our fifth year of the Sex Worker Giving Circle, the SWGC is now fully former Fellow-staffed.
-This year’s 2023 Fellows are planning to distribute $585,000 to new and returning SWGC grantees from across the U.S.
+In our sixth year of the Sex Worker Giving Circle, the SWGC became fully former Fellow-staffed.
+This year’s 2024 Fellows are planning to distribute $585,000 to new and returning SWGC grantees from across the U.S.

 Key Dates